ADGEfficiency/course-starter-python/neuapp/blog/make.md

 ## Summary

+That's it!
+We hope you have enjoyed learning a bit about `make`, and are enthuastic to experiment with it in your work.

+There is so much more depth and complexity to `make` and the `Makefile` - such as parallel execution of targets.

-A quick reminder of the journey we have been on - we have learnt:
+A quick reminder of what we have learnt:

-- Workflow documentation
+- a `Makefile` can document your workflow,

-Central point of execution
+- is a central point of execution for your project,

-Intelligent re-execution

-Parameterize variables (example)

-There is so much more depth and complexity

-Parallel execution of targets

----

-/Users/adam/programming-resources/bash-and-unix/make/README.md
+- can intelligently re-execute your pipeline.